redhat-developer/odo/docs/proposals/improved-schema-for-services.md

 - `odo catalog describe service` should include the metadata fields with description so the users can provide then when doing `odo service create`
 - `odo catalog list service` shouldn't change much other then listing CRDs per operator
 - `odo service create` should take flags and dynamically fill the CRD structs - metadata would be used for validation
-- `odo service create --input-file` would be used by adapter team or whoever wants to provide the whole CRD themselves as a file
+- `odo service create --from-file` would be used by adapter team or whoever wants to provide the whole CRD themselves as a file. this feature is already present and working.

 ## Implementation plan